Skip to main content

 3. Compliance System

 • The Company sets out policies for promoting the Group’s compliance annually, and makes each company of the Group to be thoroughly aware of such policies.
 Each company of the Group takes its own initiatives to enhance compliance in a systematic manner based on the established policies.
-The progress of compliance promotion is checked by the Managerial Administrative Committee ("MAC") to verify the appropriateness of the measures being taken.
-The Company and each company of the Group have set their sights on the promotion of more effective compliance and work to prevent the materialization of risks, including the formulation of a structure to cope with the risk of extra territorial applications of foreign laws.
+The progress of compliance promotion is checked by the Group Executive Committee to verify the appropriateness of the measures being taken.
+The Company and each company of the Group have set their sights on the promotion of more effective compliance and work to prevent the materialization of risks, including the formulation of a structure to cope with the risk of extra territorial applications of foreign laws and fair tarde.

 • The Company and Group companies endeavor to detect legal violations and other inappropriate events at an early stage by developing structures such as the internal reporting system and internal audit system.
-We have established internal and external contact points for whistleblowing, and we are working to improve the effectiveness of the whistleblowing system by making employees aware of how to use it and by prohibiting any disadvantageous treatment of whistleblowers.
+We maintain internal and external whistleblowing hotlines and offer a Group-wide consultation service to address questions about the system.
+We actively promote the system, emphasizing how to use it and the protection against retaliation for whistleblowers, while also verifying its effectiveness.

-• Furthermore, the Company will establish an officer in charge of compliance and the Compliance Office as of April 1, 2024, and will develop the necessary systems to ensure that our Group complies with laws and regulations and operates in the best interests of its customers, while also strengthening its monitoring functions for major compliance issues, etc., to identify potential issues within the Group and resolve them, and to further develop a sound internal control system.
+• Our Chief Compliance Officer also serves as the Chief Compliance Officer of Sompo Japan, leading the timely and appropriate sharing of information and enhanced coordination between the two companies.
+In addition, we have established a Compliance Office to promote timely and appropriate information sharing and collaboration with all Group companies, including monitoring the implementation of Sompo Japan's business improvement plan and preventative measures.
+We are developing the necessary systems to ensure that our Group complies with laws and regulations and operates in the best interests of its customers, while also strengthening its monitoring functions for major compliance issues, etc., to identify potential issues within the Group and resolve them, and to further develop a sound internal control system.

 4. System Regarding Strategic Risk Management (ERM)